Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Detail of the façade of the One World | ©Julian Alexander

-Located in the World Trade Center area (Downtown Manhattan), the One World Observatory observation deck stands near where the Twin Towers once stood, at number 1 of the WTC.
+Located in the World Trade Center area (Downtown Manhattan), the One World Observatory is located near where the Twin Towers once stood, at number 1 WTC.

 When planning your visit, after buying your tickets to the One World Observatory, you'll need to know how to get to this fantastic viewpoint in lower Manhattan.
 To help you get there quickly and easily wherever you are, I've put together this guide to help you.

 Walking around New York is a wonder.
 There's always a monument, a skyscraper, a shop or a square that catches your eye.
-Plus, it's the cheapest way to get to the One World Observatory!
+Plus, it's the cheapest way to get to and enjoy your One World ticket booking!

-Although it may seem that the distances in this city are too long and walking to the observatory could cause you fatigue, in reality it won't be too tiring as the city centre is full of tourist attractions that will entertain you and make the walk fly by.
+Although it may seem that the distances in this city are too great and walking to the observation deck may cause you fatigue, in reality it won't be too tiring as the centre is full of tourist attractions that will entertain you and make the walk fly by.

 Here's how far it is to One World Observatory from some of the Big Apple's most popular sites so you can decide whether you want to walk or find an alternative.
 It's worth it!

-• Battery Park will take you just 13 minutes to walk from this quiet park in southern Manhattan with great views of the Statue of Liberty.
+• Battery Park: It will take you only 13 minutes to walk from this quiet park in southern Manhattan with great views of the Statue of Liberty.

-• Chinatown: it will take you 22 minutes and on the way you can see Columbus Park, Thomas Paine Park, New York City Hall or City Hall Park.
+• Chinatown: it will take you 22 minutes and on the way you will be able to see Columbus Park, Thomas Paine Park, New York City Hall or City Hall Park.
+You'll also get the urge to book the Chinatown tour.

 The New York Subway| ©Hellotickets